Hasti71/contributing_to_open_source/participants/Hasti71/README.md

-Here you cab use :
+Here you can use these functions in your calculations:
+First function:

     >>> from simple_functions import factorial
     >>> factorial(10)
     9

-and this other part does something.
-I forget why that I did it:
+Second function:

     >>> fibonnaccci(100)
     [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]

-If you can't use it, its kind of your problem, not mine!
+If you have any problem please let us know!